NinjaLikesCheez/Magnesium/Preferences/README.md

 preferences.set(2, for: key)
 ```

+`Preferences` supports using any value that conforms to `Codable`.

+## Preferences Protocol

+The `Preferences` protocol provides a unified interface for different preference storage implementations.

+There are two types of `Preferences`:
+* `UserDefaultsPreferences`: This type of preferences persists values in `UserDefaults`.
+* `InMemoryPreferences`: This type of preferences stores values in memory.

 ## Observation

 You can observe changes to `Preferences` using the `preferencesChanged` publisher or the provided convenience methods.

 > ⚠️ **IMPORTANT**: The publisher will only emit values for changes made through its `Preferences`.
-It is recommended to use dependecy injection to share `Preferences` throught your code.
+It is recommended to use dependency injection to share `Preferences` throughout your code.

 There are two methods provided to observe a specific preference key.